OrthoGAN:High-Precision Image Generation for Teeth Orthodontic Visualization: Introduction

 \section{Introduction}

-Many parts of clinical treatment plan design can be time-consuming and redundant.
-In recent years, deep learning models have been developed to help doctors get rid of some data processing work.
-Numerous deep learning integrated software have been developed to analyze and visualize an orthodontic effect, such as Quick Ceph Image \cite{peterman2016accuracy} and Dolphin Imaging \cite{power2005dolphin} In the meantime, smile simulation of the frontal face is getting more and more attention \cite{yang2020iorthopredictor, chen2022orthoaligner}.
-Smile simulation has the ability to attract people to do orthodontic treatment.
-It is rational that patients who choose invisible teeth alignment have the willing to know what their frontal facial images look like in different treatment stages.
-However, apart from its advertising effect, it is still a serious digital medical technology.
-Orthodontists and patients who can quantitatively assess their per-step treatments may wish to communicate about the treatment based on the simulation and make the adjustment in time.
-That's being said, the generated teeth images should be strictly aligned with the patient's actual teeth and have the real outlooks simultaneously.
-Nevertheless, due to the complicated data formation in this task, the previous works either fail to efficiently generate an aligned frontal smile image with high quality or the results do not convey the accurate virtual outlooks.
-Therefore, an accurate and efficient system that can automatically predict high-quality smile simulation in photographs is needed for orthodontic visualization.
+Teeth alignment of the frontal smile face is getting more and more attention \cite{yang2020iorthopredictor, chen2022orthoaligner}.
+Patients who choose invisible teeth alignment have the willingness to know the effects of teeth alignment in different treatment stages.
+The natural goal of this task is to replace the teeth region of the smile face images with the generated teeth images.
+Different from other inpainting tasks \cite{wang2022dual}, the generated teeth images in this task should be strictly aligned with the patient's actual 3D teeth model and have the natural outlooks simultaneously.
+Due to the complicated data formation in this task, the previous works \cite{yang2020iorthopredictor} also fail to efficiently generate an aligned frontal smile image with high quality.
+Therefore, an accurate and efficient framework that can automatically predict high-quality smile simulation in photographs is needed for orthodontic visualization.